drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Capabilities

 To counter adversaries, understand both their capabilities and limitations.
-Rank them from unsophisticated to highly advanced.
-For example, a common thief is not very sophisticated; they will likely be stopped by basic things like simply having a password and drive encryption on devices.
-An advanced adversary might require fully turning off devices when not in use to clear the keys from RAM and a long diceware password.
+Rank them from least to most capable.
+For example, a common thief operates opportunistically: they will likely be defeated by the basics, such as screen lock and encrypted storage with strong passwords.
+A more sophisticated and determined adversary may require fully powering off a device when not in use to clear credentials from memory and stronger authentication mechanisms.

 ## Mitigations